wittawatj/jtcc/README.md

     JTCC is a Java package for tokenizing Thai text into a list of TCCs.
     Copyright (C) 2010 Wittawat Jitkrittum

-    L1-LSMI is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    JTCC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.